 The Latest News from OACS Ireland

-OACS Ireland and Epilepsy Ireland have welcomed today’s announcement by Minister Stephen Donnelly that he will establish an inquiry into the historical licensing and use of Sodium Valproate (Epilim) in pregnancy.
-The Minister outlined his commitment to both patient organisations at a…More . . .
+11th July 2023.
+OACS Ireland and Epilepsy Ireland welcome today’s official approval from cabinet to establish an inquiry into the historical licensing and prescribing of Sodium Valproate in Ireland.
+Both organisations have campaigned for the establishment of an inquiry since…More . . .

 Downloads & Resources